aunkrig/no-template/README.md

         // break.
         //
         // By putting each string on a separate line, and aligning these lines in column one, the indentation in
-        // the generated document is exactly reflected here in the source code (apart from the leading quote in
+        // the generated document is exactly reflected here in the source code (apart from the enclosing quotes). l(
-        // each line).
-        l(
 "<!DOCTYPE html>",
 "<html>",